How to build a powerful Confluence AI agent in 2026

 A Confluence AI agent is an AI tool that leverages information stored in your Confluence spaces as its primary knowledge source.
 Its purpose is to answer questions and handle simple tasks by retrieving relevant information from your documentation in plain English.

 You generally have two options: using native AI features built into Atlassian products like Rovo, or connecting Confluence to a specialized third-party AI platform.
-The native approach keeps knowledge within Atlassian, while third-party solutions can unify knowledge from many tools.
+The native approach provides deep integration within the Atlassian ecosystem, while third-party solutions can unify knowledge from many different tools.

-While Atlassian’s native Confluence AI agent largely relies on data within the Atlassian ecosystem, a third-party platform can connect to a wide range of tools.
-This allows the agent to draw information from helpdesks, chat apps, and other document storage solutions, breaking down knowledge silos.
+While Atlassian's native Confluence AI agent is highly optimized for data within the Atlassian ecosystem, a third-party platform can connect to a wide range of additional tools.
+This allows the agent to draw information from helpdesks, chat apps, and other document storage solutions to provide a comprehensive view of company knowledge.

 A Confluence AI agent can significantly streamline internal support by providing instant answers to employee questions about company policies, processes, or project details.
-This reduces interruptions for HR or other teams and ensures employees get information quickly, improving efficiency.
+This helps HR and other teams work more efficiently while ensuring employees get the information they need quickly.

 A Confluence AI agent can automate frontline customer service by quickly answering common inquiries based on your knowledge base and past interactions.
 This resolves tickets faster, provides consistent responses, and allows your human support team to focus on more complex issues.